 The FFYs 2023-27 TIP also includes funding that is not yet programmed for Community Connections projects in FFYs 2024-27 and for the Transit Modernization Program in FFYs 2025-27.
-Future projects in the Transit Modernization Program will help reduce emissions by encouraging non-SOV travel or by changing the amount or type of energy these assets use.
+Future projects in the Transit Modernization Program will help encourage non-SOV travel by upgrading transit assets, which may support better service and make transit a more attractive travel option.
 Similarly, future projects in the Community Connections program will encourage non-SOV travel by addressing first- and-last-mile needs.
 Increases in non-SOV travel may in turn make roadways less congested and more reliable.

 MassDOT, MBTA, and RTA projects, which are described in Chapter 3, also address capacity management and mobility in the Boston region and may also support improvements on federally required reliability, congestion, and non-SOV travel performance measures.
-In particular, MassDOT's nine Bicycle and Pedestrian projects enhance, connect, or expand the region's bicycle and pedestrian networks, which support non-SOV travel and the High Comfort Bike network described in the Bicycle Transportation Plan.
+In particular, MassDOT's nine Bicycle and Pedestrian projects enhance, connect, or expand the region's bicycle and pedestrian networks, which support non-SOV travel and the High Comfort Bike network described in the Massachusetts Bicycle Transportation Plan.
 Its eleven Safe Routes to School projects will improve bicycling and walking conditions and thereby encourage students to take non-SOV modes to get to school.
 MassDOT's Intersection Improvement Program includes nine projects which may address delay and congestion.
 Four of its Roadway Reconstruction projects will implement improvements at freight bottlenecks identified in MassDOT's Freight Plan, including